 If you’re an empty-nester or someone else has your kids for the weekend, I love reading books for a great escape, and there are so many good ones I’m not going to recommend one in particular.
-Just google best summer reads of 2020 and see what pops up.
+So instead, google the best summer reads of 2020 and see what pops up.

-Long bubble baths (use GWEN20 on Sugar & Kush for fantastic bath bombs), a self-care spa day complete with candles, body scrubs, and your favorite wine, are my other suggestion for a fab stress free day.
+A self-care spa day complete with candles, body scrubs, and your favorite wine is my other suggestion for a fab, stress-free day.
 I’ll bet you’ll feel like a new person in no time.
-May be too late to look into these for the weekend, but for the next time you have a free day coming up, check out my fave candles, Nest, and my all-time favorite scent, one of my fave body scrubs, by Fresh.
+It may be too late to look into these for the weekend, but for the next time you have a free day coming up, check out my fave candles, Nest, and my all-time favorite scent, one of my fave body scrubs, by Fresh.

 Third suggestion?
 Shopping!
 These days I’m opting for online shopping.
-Check out some of my favorite places to shop here, and if you find anything wonderful, let me know!
+So check out some of my favorite places to shop here, and if you find anything wonderful, let me know!

 Of course, you really can enjoy any of these suggestions with the kids around too, but let’s admit it’s a lot more enjoyable when you can carve out a few precious hours for just yourself.
 Ahhhh!